 Health and beauty

 When it comes to the expat lifestyle, it’s important you keep yourself and your family fit and healthy in your new home.
 Thankfully, that’s easy in Belgium as there are plenty of health and beauty stores to visit.
 The biggest chains in the country are Kruidvat and Di.
 Supermarkets also stock a decent selection of health and beauty products, while international names like The Body Shop and Lush can also be found in Belgium.

 To stay healthy both inside and out, you’ll want to check out the local health food options, too.
 International health food retailer Holland & Barrett has stores in Belgium, while local supermarket chain BIO-planet stocks organic produce.
 However, the vast majority of health food stores are locally-run, so look online to find your nearest store.

 Moving to Belgium with the little ones?
 Then you’ll need to know where to buy children’s clothes and toys in your new home.
 Thankfully, there are plenty of choices for kids’ clothes, including HEMA and discount clothing retailers Wibra, and Zeeman.
 Dedicated stores like Orchestra stock all manner of baby and children’s clothing, alongside toys, maternity wear, and other baby must-haves.

-If you’re shopping for toys, make it a day to remember by checking out the traditional toy shops like Serneels and Oliwoods.
+If you’re shopping for toys, make it a day to remember by checking out traditional toy shops like Serneels and Oliwoods.
 Little ones will also enjoy visiting the large toy retailer, Maxitoys, which has stores across Belgium.
-For more information on everything to do with starting or extending your family in your new home, read our Guide to having a baby in Belgium.
+For more information on everything to do with starting or extending your family in your new home, read our guide to having a baby in Belgium.